weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

 weave launch
 ~~~

-Next set up your environment to use Weave's Docker API proxy.
-The Docker API proxy allows you to use standard Docker commands.
-It is also required if you are not using the Docker plugin, so that Weave Net can connect containers to the network, and assign them IP addresses.
+Next set up your environment to use Weave's Docker API Proxy.
+The Docker API Proxy allows you to use standard Docker commands, and also enables Weave Net to attach containers to the network and them IP addresses.
+An alternative way to attach containers to the Weave network is by using the Docker Plugin.
+In this tutorial, you will be using the Weave Docker API Proxy.

 ~~~bash
 eval "$(weave env)"